SDGforskning/sdg-strings/SDG14_query_topic_WoS.md

 ##### Phrase 2:

-This phrase covers research about improving scientific knowledge, research capacity and transfer of marine technology.
+This phrase covers research about the state/improving scientific knowledge, research capacity and sharing/transfer of marine technology.
 Research about advancing marine science in considered enough to be included.

 The general structure is *action/sharing + marine science*. **This phrase should be combined with [marine terms](https://github.com/SDGforskning/SDGstrings_wos/blob/main/SDG14_query_action_WoS.md#3-marine-terms-string-for-limiting-certain-phrases-to-the-marine-environment) with `AND`**.